top of page

 Additionally, scientists conducting experiments on the chikungunya virus or working with infected animals in a laboratory setting could also be at risk of exposure.

 These new CDC recommendations, adopted on February 28, 2024, open the door for travelers to get vaccinated against chikungunya before their trips.
-Away Clinic will soon offer the chikungunya vaccine, allowing you to protect yourself from this viral illness transmitted by infected mosquitoes.
+Away Clinic in Arizona now offers the chikungunya vaccine, allowing you to protect yourself from this viral illness transmitted by infected mosquitoes.

 Don't let chikungunya ruin your adventure.
 Book an appointment at Away Clinic at your nearest travel clinic in Chandler, Phoenix, or Scottsdale to get vaccinated against this mosquito-borne illness before your next trip.